BARTON S. CREED, LCDR, USN

 "They were sure he was captured alive," Verna said.
 "For two years, we presumed he would come out of Laos alive.
 We were shocked when the list of prisoners was released, and his name wasn't on it."

-In the intervening decades his two children, Scott and Judith, who were 4 and 5 when their father was first reported missing, have grown up.
+In the intervening decades his two children, Scott and Page, who were 2 and 1 when their father was first reported missing, have grown up.
 Both graduated from the U.S. Naval Academy, too.
-Judith is serving aboard the U.S.S.
+Page is serving aboard the U.S.S.
 Nimitz, currently on deployment in the South China Sea.
 She is in charge of the carrier's maintenance section.
 Scott flies an F-18 fighter-bomber for NATO from a base at Aviana, Italy.

 Their grandmother in Port Charlotte is proud of all of them.
 But she is especially proud of the part her son played in the war in Vietnam.